mmramos/tutoriais_C/README.md

 `${fileBasename}` allows the usage of any .c file when executed.

-to execute the program on Visual Studio Code go to Terminal > Run Build Task...
+to execute the program on Visual Studio Code go to:

+> Terminal > Run Build Task...

 ________________________________________________________________________________________________________